pfsense/docs/source/install/installing-pfsense.rst

 This article will guide through selecting an appropriate version of pfSense® software, the initial pfSense installation, and related tasks.

-.. tip:: `Official pfSense appliances`_ may be purchased directly from Netgate.
+.. tip:: If you purchased an official `Netgate appliance`_, check the reinstall guide in the appropriate `Security Gateway Manual`_.

 Choose Installation Type
 ------------------------